-The liquidating distributions to shareholders were recorded on the ex-dividend date.
-Liquidating distributions paid by the Fund are subject to recharacterization for tax purposes.
-See the Fund's proxy statement dated May 17, 2019 under "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution - Material U.S. Federal Income Tax Consequences of Liquidation and Dissolution."
+The pre-dissolution liquidating distribution to shareholders made on September 23, 2019 was recorded on the ex-dividend date.
+Liquidating distributions paid by the Fund, including the pre-dissolution liquidating distribution and any future distributions made by the Fund, are subject to recharacterization for tax purposes.
+See Note 1, "Plan of Liquidation and Dissolution" for additional information and for a general summary of certain material U.S. federal income tax consequences of the Plan of Liquidation and Dissolution, including the pre-dissolution liquidating distribution, see the Fund's proxy statement dated May 17, 2019 under "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution."